pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 lists, and effectively the game.

 Notice that any transparent "white-space" around the image counts as the hitbox.
-You can trim the space, or in the second section, we'll show you how to specify the hitbox.
+You can trim the space in a graphics editor, or in the second section, we'll show you how to specify the hitbox.

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/06_coins_and_sound.py
     :caption: Add Coins and Sound
     :linenos:
     :emphasize-lines: 55-57, 71, 99-104, 128, 149-159

-Try adding more than just coins.
+If you have extra time, try adding more than just coins.
+Also add gems or keys from the graphics provided.

 You could subclass the coin sprite and add an attribute for a score value.
 Then you could have coins worth one point, and gems worth 5, 10, and 15 points.